deref/graphql-go/internal/shurcool/README.md

 HTTP support, and exposes the underlying marshalling/encoding machinery directly.

-Docs below are now stale, since the `Client` struct no longer exists.
-However, the the reflective encoding stuff is unchanged.
+Docs below have been revised, since the `Client` struct no longer exists.
+However, the the reflective encoding stuff is _mostly_ unchanged.
 See the [github.com/deref/graphql-go/encoding](https://github.com/deref/graphql-go/tree/main/encoding) package for the public interface.

+One critical change is that wrapper types are no longer required for representing GraphQL's `String`, `Boolean`, `Float`, and `Int` types.
+You can use corresponding Go types directly, provided they can represent the same range of values.
+That is, any integer type that fits in a 64-bit float can be used.
+The machine-specific `int` type may be truncated.
+Similar goes for floating point values.

 ### Simple Query